hamsternipples/nosedocs/noseblog.md

 ok, this may seem out of place, but the last thing that stayed with me from the last stone was thinking about this weird idea that I could imagine that other people define their inner person different.
 I was thinking about some of the more assertive women that I would consider to be women that are so demanding/assertive[^4] that they can make a man turn gay -- well, I thought, if I consider that I'm a little (lesbian?) girl in a big boy's suit, then perhaps these women may be a little (gay?) boy in a big girl's suit.
 I could imagine their behaviour as similar to how a gay little boy may act in his childhood while he still didn't know his orientation[^5]. whether or not that is the case didn't matter to me, because it gave me an idea.

-what if there were women that perceived theirselves this way, and they decided to surround theirselves with men/boys that were gay, and instead of making little girls who don't fit their model, miserable -- just played with the boys?
+what if there were women that perceived theirselves this way, and they decided to surround theirselves with men/boys that were gay, and instead of making little girls who don't fit their model[^6], miserable -- just played with the boys?

 I'll leave it at that :)